Sterile Processing Technician Training & Certification

 • Management

-Eligibility for each of these exams is uniquely dictated by the specialty.
+The specialty uniquely dictates eligibility for each of these exams.
 For example, the Technician exam requires 12 months of on-site sales and service of surgical equipment, while the Management exam requires 24 months of management in a Surgical Processing Department (SPD).

-The other certification body that is recognized by the NCCA is the Healthcare Sterile Processing Association (HSPA).
-The requirements for this certification differ from the CBSPD slightly, but both are recognized by many hospitals and surgical centers.
+The other certification body recognized by the NCCA is the Healthcare Sterile Processing Association (HSPA).
+The requirements for this certification differ slightly from those of the CBSPD, but many hospitals and surgical centers recognize both.
 The HSPA also provides specialty exams, including

-At this time, only New York and New Jersey require certification to be licensed as sterile processing technicians, although certification legislation is pending in Pennsylvania.
+Currently, only Connecticut, New Jersey, New York, Pennsylvania, and Tennessee require certification to be licensed as sterile processing technicians, although certification legislation is pending in other states.
 Most hospitals will require some level of certification for an applicant to be competitive in the workplace.

 Farheen Gani